Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 ---

 The new generation of Altinn is moving to an [event-driven architecture](https://en.wikipedia.org/wiki/Event-driven_architecture).
-In this context this means that applications (digital services) running in Altinn Apps will publish events that application owners (agencies) and parties(citizens and businesses) can subscribe to and react to.
+In this context, this means that applications (digital services) running in Altinn Apps will publish events that application owners (agencies) and parties(citizens and businesses) can subscribe to and react to.

 This page is focused on capabilities.
 If you are interested in more details about the components and construction